-(31) Governing body--A group of persons or officers of the corporation or other type of business entity having ultimate authority and responsibility for the child-placing agency.
+(33) Governing body--A group of persons or officers of the corporation or other type of business entity having ultimate authority and responsibility for the child-placing agency.

-(32) Health-care professional--A licensed physician, licensed advanced practice registered nurse, physician's assistant, licensed vocational nurse (LVN), licensed registered nurse (RN), or other licensed medical personnel providing health care to the child within the scope of the person's license.
-This does not include medical doctors or medical personnel not licensed to practice in the United States.
+(34) Health-care professional--A licensed physician, licensed advanced practice registered nurse (APRN), physician's assistant, licensed vocational nurse (LVN), licensed registered nurse (RN), or other licensed medical personnel providing health care to the child within the scope of the person's license.
+This does not include physicians, nurses, or other medical personnel not licensed to practice in the United States or in the country in which the person practices.

-(33) High-risk behavior--Behavior of a child that creates an immediate safety risk to the child or others.
+(35) High-risk behavior--Behavior of a child that creates an immediate safety risk to the child or others.
 Examples of high-risk behavior include suicide attempt, self-abuse, physical aggression causing bodily injury, chronic running away, substance abuse, fire setting, and sexual aggression or perpetration.